-The County Manager, Road Superintendent, Detention Center Administrator, student employees, temporary and casual employees, probationary employees, the Chief Deputy of each Elected Official, the Executive Secretary to the Sheriff.
+The County Manager, Road Superintendent, Detention Center Administrator, student employees, temporary and casual employees, probationary employees, the Chief Deputy of each Elected Official, the Executive Secretary to the Sheriff, and appointees as defined in this Ordinance are unclassified employees.
 Unclassified employees are terminable-at-will, and cannot grieve disciplinary actions.
 Unclassified employees are subject to all other provisions contained herein, unless specifically excluded.